galamo/node-103/readme.md

 3. change the register entrypoint to save the users inside json file.

 4. ADVANCED!!!! - create react client instead 2.

+# Ex 1 - 14/8
+1. zod schema for login
+2. use the schema in the /login api